brainlabsweb/laravel-paytm/readme.md

 <p align="center">
 This package allows you to integrate Paytm payment gateway into your laravel app.
-For Paytm full documentation your can refer [here](https://developer.paytm.com/docs/)
+For Paytm full documentation your can refer <a href="https://developer.paytm.com/docs/">here</a>
 </p>
-## :bulb Installation
+## :bulb: Installation

 1. Install the package via Composer: